JoyChinaza/alx-system_engineering-devops/0x19-postmortem/README.md

-Postmortem: Web Application Outage on July 14, 2024 Issue Summary:
+Postmortem: The Great Load Balancer Debacle of July 14, 2024 Issue Summary:

-Duration: July 14, 2024, 10:15 AM - 12:30 PM UTC (2 hours, 15 minutes).
+Duration: July 14, 2024, 10:15 AM - 12:30 PM UTC (aka “The Longest 2 Hours and 15 Minutes of Our Lives”).
-Impact: The web application was completely inaccessible to 90% of users.
-Affected users were unable to log in or access any services, resulting in a total service disruption for the majority of the user base.
+Impact: 90% of users experienced a digital blackout. 😱 Imagine your favorite streaming service suddenly showing nothing but cat videos on loop—that’s the kind of disruption we’re talking about.
+Users couldn’t log in, couldn’t access services, and probably couldn’t calm their rising panic.
-Root Cause: A misconfiguration in the load balancer that caused a bottleneck, preventing traffic from being correctly routed to the backend servers.
+Root Cause: A “tiny” load balancer configuration change that snowballed into a traffic jam of epic proportions.
+Who knew one little rule could cause such a ruckus? 🚧
 Timeline:

-10:20 AM: Issue detected via monitoring alerts indicating an unusual spike in 502 Bad Gateway errors across multiple services.
-10:25 AM: On-call engineer receives alert and begins investigation, initially suspecting a database connectivity issue due to similar past incidents.
-10:30 AM: Engineer checks database logs and connections; no issues found.
-The problem persists, and user complaints start appearing on social media.
-10:40 AM: Network team is brought in to investigate possible network-related issues, focusing on firewall and DNS configurations.
-11:00 AM: Investigation reveals no anomalies in firewall or DNS settings, but further probing shows traffic is not reaching the backend servers as expected.
-11:15 AM: Misleading path explored: Application code is checked for potential bugs or recent deployments that could have introduced the issue.
-No new code deployments were made recently.
-11:30 AM: Load balancer configuration is reviewed.
-It is discovered that a recent configuration change introduced a rule that inadvertently throttled incoming traffic.
-11:45 AM: Load balancer configuration is rolled back to the previous version.
-12:00 PM: Monitoring tools confirm that traffic flow is normalizing, and the application begins to recover.
-12:30 PM: Full service is restored; incident is resolved and a post-incident review is scheduled.
-Root Cause and Resolution:

-Root Cause: The issue was caused by a misconfiguration in the load balancer.
-A recent configuration change added a rule intended to improve traffic distribution but inadvertently caused the load balancer to throttle traffic excessively.
-This resulted in the majority of requests not being forwarded to the backend servers, leading to the application being unavailable to most users.
+10:20 AM: Monitoring alert: “Bad Gateway?
+More like No Gateway!
+Help!” pops up on screens. 🚨 10:25 AM: On-call engineer—let’s call him “Hero of the Day”—dives in, thinking it’s the same old database drama.
+Spoiler: It wasn’t. 🦸‍♂️
+10:30 AM: Database checks out just fine, thank you very much.
+Meanwhile, users are starting to send SOS signals on social media. 📱😩
+10:40 AM: Network team joins the party, ensuring all firewalls and DNS are behaving.
+Turns out they were perfect angels. 😇 11:00 AM: Wait a minute… why isn’t traffic getting to the backend servers?
+Something smells fishy. 🐟 11:15 AM: A wild goose chase through the application code begins.
+False alarm—nothing’s wrong there. 🤷‍♂️ 11:30 AM: Lightbulb moment: the load balancer! 💡 We trace back to a recent configuration change that’s wreaking havoc.
+11:45 AM: Rollback time!
+We hit the “undo” button on that configuration faster than you can say “bottleneck.” 🔄 12:00 PM: The system breathes a sigh of relief as traffic flows freely once more. 🌬️ 12:30 PM: All systems are go, users are happy, and the incident is officially slain. 🎉 Root Cause and Resolution:
+Root Cause: A misconfigured load balancer rule decided to play traffic cop and slowed everything down to a crawl. 🐢 This innocent-looking change throttled incoming traffic to the point where users were left stranded at the “login” screen.
-Resolution: The issue was resolved by rolling back the load balancer configuration to the previous, stable version.
-Once the rollback was completed, traffic flow resumed normal operation, and the application became accessible again.
+Resolution: We reverted the load balancer to its previous, happier self. 😌 Once the rollback was in place, traffic resumed its usual speed and users were able to access the app without further drama.
 Corrective and Preventative Measures:
 Improvements/Fixes:

-Implement stricter review processes for load balancer configuration changes.
-Increase redundancy in traffic routing to prevent single points of failure.
-Enhance monitoring to detect load balancer configuration issues more quickly.
+Lesson 1: Load balancers are not toys.
+Handle with care. 🤖 Lesson 2: More monitoring = fewer surprises.
+Let’s catch these issues before they catch us. 🕵️‍♀️ Lesson 3: Rollback procedures should be smoother than butter. 🧈
 TODO:

-Task 1: Patch the load balancer to include more granular logging for configuration changes.
-Task 2: Add monitoring on the load balancer to detect and alert on unusual traffic patterns or throttling.
-Task 3: Conduct training sessions for the engineering team on the impact of load balancer configurations.
-Task 4: Review and update the rollback procedures to ensure faster response times in similar future incidents.
+Task 1: Upgrade the load balancer’s logging to give us a heads-up next time someone thinks they’re smarter than the system. 📝 Task 2: Install monitoring that pings us if traffic suddenly decides to take a coffee break. ☕ Task 3: Educate the team on the dark arts of load balancing.
+Knowledge is power, after all. 🧙‍♂️ Task 4: Perfect our rollback procedures—because nobody likes fumbling for the undo button in a crisis. 🛠️ (Note: This diagram is more fun if you imagine tiny cars zipping around the lanes of traffic.) 🚗🚙🚕

+And that, dear reader, is how we wrestled a wayward load balancer back into submission and restored digital harmony. ✌️ Stay tuned for more adventures in web stack debugging!